 Ruling the Waves by Harald Kleinschmidt.
 Holy Roman Emperor Maximilian I, the search for islands, and the transformation of the European world picture, c.
 1500.
 (Note that this book is very expensive.)

 Marketing Maximilian: The Visual Ideology of a Holy Roman Emperor by Larry Silver.
 How the Holy Roman Emperor Maximilian I (1459-1519) shaped his image to strengthen the power of the Hapsburg dynasty and establish the Austro-Hungarian Empire.

 Emperor Maximilian I and the Age of Dürer edited by Klaus Albrecht Schroder.
 Articles and photos of works created in the Holy Roman emperor's honor by some of the greatest artists of his time, most notably Albrecht Dürer.

 Leonardo's Lost Princess: One Man's Quest to Authenticate an Unknown Portrait by Leonardo Da Vinci by Peter Silverman with Catherine Whitney.
-How the author proved that a "German, early 19th century" portrait he owned was, in fact, a drawing by Leonardo da Vinci of Bianca Sforza, wife of Holy Roman Emperor Maximilian I.
+How the author proved that a "German, early 19th century" portrait he owned was a da Vinci drawing of Bianca Sforza, wife of Maximilian I.